Oldman10000/happy_dogs_home/README.md

 * 'Why Adopt' section encouraging people to adopt
 * Contact Us form and address/contact information
 * Social Media Links
-* Responsive design which makes the content attractive and easily read at any screen size
+* Responsive design, which makes the content attractive and easily read at any screen size
-* Navbar with scrollspy component which helps the user navigate around the page and know where on the page they are at any time
+* Navbar with a scrollspy component which helps the user navigate around the page and know where on the page they are at any time

 ### Future Features